jrb00013/smart-home-rc-simulator/README.md

 ## Virtual TV Simulator (Optional)

 A game-like virtual TV interface is available for testing the remote control without physical hardware.
+The web version provides a full 3D living room environment: wood floor, painted walls with baseboards, a window with frame and curtains, sofa, coffee table, side table with lamp, floor lamp, potted plants, wall art, media console under the TV, and cinematic lighting (directional, window light, lamp point lights, ceiling fixture).
+The TV and interactive 3D remote are placed in this room; you can orbit the camera, zoom to the TV or to the remote, and use keyboard or click-to-press for testing.

 ### Quick Start